 - Grate the cheese and peel and dice the apple.

 - Pour the batter into the warm, oiled tin, add a few pieces of apple to each and sprinkle over some cheese.

 - Bake until puffed up and brown.

-See this short video to walk you through making these:
+See the short video to walk you through making these

 These are very versatile as the flavors go with a wide range of things.
-I’d imagine the apple-cheddar flavor is great with pork dishes, for example.
+I’d imagine the apple-cheddar flavor is great with pork dishes, for example and I’d happily have them with garlic herb roasted chicken too.
 They’re also great to grab and go as a snack.
 You’ll enjoy them best fresh out of the oven as they quickly soften and shrink.
 That said, they are still really tasty once they have cooled.

 These apple and cheddar cheese Yorkshire pudding are so easy and tasty, all you need is an excuse to make them.
 Which can be pretty much anything, they’re so versatile.
 They are soft and pillowy with a lovely taste from the cheese and apple coming through.
 Give them a try and see if like me, you quickly find another excuse to make them again.